 This morning you will be transferred to Entebbe Airport for your flight to Bwindi National Park.
 This afternoon an optional forest walk or cultural visit may be done (this may be undertaken on day 4 if you prefer).
 (BD)

-Buhoma Lodge is excellently located, just five minute walk away from the Bwindi Impenetrable Forest National Park headquarters where you will begin your gorilla treks.
+Buhoma Lodge is excellently located, just five minute walk away from the Bwindi Impenetrable Forest National Park headquarters where you will set off for your gorilla safari.
 There are eight cottages dotted along a hillside with stunning views of the forest opposite.
 The rooms are spacious and tastefully decorated with simple furniture.
-They all have en-suite bathrooms with hot and cold running water and balconies where you can relax with a coffee in the afternoon enjoying the view.
+They all have en-suite bathrooms with hot and cold running water and balconies where you can relax with a coffee in the afternoon enjoying the view and contemplate your Uganda gorilla trek.
 In the evenings, a fire is lit in the main lodge to keep you warm in the cool evenings.
 The lodge has also started offering massages in your rooms, if you’re achy from your trek (at own expense).

 Day 3 - Bwindi National Park

-After breakfast transfer to park gate for a briefing before starting the trek to find the gorillas and spend an unforgettable hour with them (excludes gorilla permit).
+After breakfast transfer to park gate for a briefing before setting off on your Uganda gorilla trek to spend an unforgettable hour with the Uganda gorillas (excludes gorilla permit).
 Return to the lodge for a relaxing afternoon.
 (BLD)

-GORILLA TRACKING: The journey, through dense foliage and up steep climbs, is abundantly rewarded with the lifetime experience of viewing mountain gorillas in their natural habitat.
-You will have an opportunity to be within metres of these magnificent apes, sharing in their daily lives and experiencing their day-to-day activities.
-Mountain gorillas are extremely rare with only an estimated 850 remaining in the wild.
-This is an experience you won’t easily forget!
+Gorilla trekking in Uganda can be strenuous.
+The journey, through dense foliage and up steep climbs, is abundantly rewarded with the once in a lifetime experience of viewing mountain gorillas in their natural habitat.
+You will have an opportunity to be within metres of these magnificent Uganda gorillas, sharing in their daily lives and experiencing their day-to-day activities.
+Mountain gorillas are extremely rare with only an estimated 850 remaining in the wild and gorilla trekking in Uganda is an experience you won’t easily forget!